 Burnout and stress can increase the likelihood of these errors, impacting email security.

-As An SME, Why Should You Care?
+As an SME, Why Should You Care?

-43% of cyberattacks target small or medium-sized businesses, yet only 14% are prepared to defend themselves effectively.
+43% of cyber attacks target small or medium-sized businesses, yet only 14% are prepared to defend themselves effectively.

 SMEs often lack the resources for comprehensive email risk assessments and staff training compared to larger companies.